Why Worker Classification is Important to Independent Professionals

 The IRS estimates that millions of workers have been misclassified, and according to state-level studies, 10% to 20% of employers misclassify at least one worker as an independent contractor.
 While some misclassification is unintentional due to lack of understanding about laws regarding worker classification, sometimes it is done deliberately to reduce labor costs, and avoid paying state and federal payroll taxes.

-Recent high-profile lawsuits involving Uber, FedEx, Zenefits, Citigroup, and more have thrown the issue of misclassification into the spotlight.
-Unfortunately, misclassification truly affects everyone—business owners, workers, and the government—and occurs in nearly every sector of the economy from banking and financial services, to manufacturing, health care, and entertainment.
+Misclassification is an issue that truly affects everyone—business owners, workers, and the government.
+It occurs in nearly every sector of the economy from banking and financial services, to manufacturing, health care, and entertainment.

 In this series, we’ll explore the cost of misclassification on businesses, independent contractors, and the government.

-Defining whether or not a worker is an independent contractor or an employee can be complicated.
-If you dig into the nuances of the laws, tests, and guidelines surrounding independent contractor classification, it quickly becomes apparent that they differ from one to the next and can be interpreted in a variety of ways.
+Defining whether or not a worker is an independent contractor or an employee is complicated.
+If you dig into the nuances of the laws, tests, and guidelines surrounding independent contractor classification, it quickly becomes apparent that there are many conflicting views and interpretations.
 A worker could be seen as a contractor from one perspective, but as an employee from another.

 Independent Contractors Are Not Employees

-While many workers choose to be independent for the flexibly and autonomy it provides, if they are mistakenly or purposely misclassified, they are often left with lower incomes and little economic security.
-For example, a Department of Labor study from 2000 found that misclassifying employees as independent contractors results in lost UI benefits for about 80,000 workers each year.
+While many workers choose to be independent for the flexibility and autonomy it provides, if they are mistakenly or purposely misclassified, they are often left with lower incomes and little economic security.

-Luckily, there are many things organizations can do to avoid misclassifying workers.
+Luckily, there are many things companies can do to avoid misclassifying workers.
 First, it is important to be aware of independent contractor rights, and what differentiates an independent contractor from an employee.
-As a general guideline, independent contractors should be engaged to complete a specific project with clearly defined success metrics and a start and end date, contractors should maintain control over when, where, and how they work, and contractors should not perform the same work as employees.
+As a general guideline, independent contractors should be engaged to complete a specific project with clearly defined success metrics and a start and end date.
+Contractors should maintain control over when, where, and how they work.
+They should not perform the same work as employees.

-In addition, it is also helpful for businesses to conduct an internal audit of current classification processes, educate HR and hiring managers on classification practices and laws, use a written contract for all independent workers engaged, and form a cross-function team to handle any misclassification issues that arise.
+In addition, it is also helpful for businesses to conduct an internal audit of current classification processes.
+This can help you see where work is needed.
+Educate HR and hiring managers on classification practices and laws so they are familiar with proper protocols.
+And, always use a written contract for all independent workers engaged.
+Your company may also consider forming a cross-functional team to handle any misclassification issues that arise.

 The best thing businesses can do, however, is to partner with an organization that specializes in independent contractor engagement and compliance.
 The compliance process is complex—it goes well beyond indemnification and adhering to classification laws and guidelines—and most online marketplaces and staffing firms are not fully equipped to handle the extensive investigation and ongoing support that compliance requires.